sivaschenko/sivaschenko.github.io/_posts/2016-22-11-apache-running-multiple-php-versions-simultaneously.md

 # Testing the environment

-Thats it!
-Now let's test the created vebsites.
+That's it!
+Now let's test the created websites.

 As we are using custom domains, these should be added to system hosts file (```/etc/hosts```):